 - Inappropriate social interactions

 - Repeating words, phrases, or routines compulsively

-An early intervention program in Westchester, NY helps children develop social, cognitive, and language skills while encouraging unforced meaningful social interactions with others.
+An early intervention program in Fort Worth, Texas, helps children develop social, cognitive, and language skills while encouraging unforced meaningful social interactions with others.
 There are several different forms of autism, meaning there is a wide range of potential symptoms.
 That makes it important to discuss symptoms with your child’s pediatrician.
 Autism is diagnosed based on observation, as opposed to a blood test.
 Symptoms must occur in multiple settings and impact social interactions and communication skills.